NHL All-Star Skills Competition: Winners

-NHL Shooting Stars
+NHL shooting stars

-The NHL Shooting Stars was held in 2020.
+The NHL shooting stars was held in 2020.
 It had players shooting from an elevated platform approximately 30 feet above the ice surface of the rink located in the seating bowl.
 Each Player shoots 7 pucks, scoring points for each target hit.
 (The arch target in center ice is 145 feet from the shooting platform).
 Players may hit the same target multiple times.
-In event of a tie, a sudden death "score-off" will occur.
+In the event of a tie, a sudden death "score-off" will occur.

 Winners

-NHL Shootout
+NHL shootout

 The NHL Shootout was held from 2015 to 2017.
 The purpose of this event is for individual shooters to try to score on a breakaway against an opposing goalie.
 It is similar to the past event, Elimination Shootout; however, the shooter is not eliminated.
 The contest continues for three 2-minute rounds as six skaters from each team per round get a chance to score on the opposing team's goalie, gathering enough points until time runs out.
 Goals scored with game pucks equal 1 point, while Discover shootout pucks equal 2 points.

 Winners

-Passing Challenge/Premier Passer

-The Passing Challenge made its debut in 2018, and was renamed Premier Passer in 2019.
-The purpose of this event is for skaters to earn points for their division by passing the puck to various targets, courses and nets in the fastest time possible.
-Note: Each skill must be completed before moving on to the next station.